Code Signing Vs. SSL Certificate: Differences Explained

 Understanding Code Signing Certificate Vs. SSL Certificates For Better Clarity

-Code Signing Certificate vs. SSL certificate is a commonly discussed topic among the cybersecurity fraternity.
+The cybersecurity fraternity commonly discusses the topic of Code Signing Certificate vs. SSL certificate.
 To give you a clear understanding, we have prepared this blog, explaining both terms in a detailed manner.

 SSL (Secure Sockets Layer) and Code Signing Certificates are both types of digital certificates.
 They both play key roles in establishing trust and security in online communications.
-SSL certificates are used for securing website communications by encrypting the connection between a user’s web browser and a website, whereas a Code Signing certificate authenticates the software publisher’s identity and ensures that the code has not been tampered with.
+SSL certificates secure website communications by encrypting the connection between a user’s web browser and a website, while a Code Signing certificate verifies the software publisher’s identity and guarantees that the code has not been tampered with.

 Both these certificates use the X.509 standard for public key infrastructure (PKI) to authenticate the certificate holder’s identity and ensure the certificate’s integrity.
 X.509 is a widely-used digital certificate standard.
 It is responsible for specifying the certificate’s format and content and for issuing, renewing, and revoking certificates